Leseratte10/acsm-calibre-plugin/README.md

 ## To-Do list for the future?

 - Support to copy an authorization from the plugin to an ADE install
+- Support for multiple independant authorizations (with an easy way to switch between them)
-- Import a JoinedAccount authorization from ADE
+- Import a JoinedAccount authorization from ADE (ADE2.0+)
-- Import multiple account authorizations from ADE
+- Import multiple account authorizations from ADE (ADE2.0+)
 - Support for Adobe's "auth" download method instead of the "simple" method (ADE2.0+)
 - Support the JoinAccounts, ActivateLinkedAccounts and GetCredentialList functions to allow for merged AdobeIDs (ADE2.0+)
 - Support the SyncToDevice function to auto-download new books from ADE into Calibre (ADE4.0+)
+- Add small link in settings window that will open a popup with all the expert stuff like de-auth and account joining.
 - ...